Trévon Hughes: 2008–09

 Hughes hit a pair of game-winning shots, scoring with 0.9 seconds left at Virginia Tech and with two seconds left in OT to beat Florida State in the opening round of the NCAA tournament.
 He led UW in scoring 11 times and scored in double figures in 12 of 18 Big Ten games.
-Hughes owned a 1.51 assist-to-TO ratio, which was ninth in the Big Ten and had season-high six assists (against one turnover) vs. Iowa (2/11).
+Hughes owned a 1.51 assist-to-TO ratio, which was ninth in the Big Ten and had a season-high six assists (against one turnover) vs. Iowa (2/11).
 Trevon recorded a 4.0 assist-to-turnover ratio (24 assists, 6 TOs) during the month of December and made 26-of-55 (.473) 3-point attempts at home.
-He shot .766 from the foul line, which ranked 12th in conference.
-Hughes posted five steals vs. Indiana and had 25 in UW's last 12 games and led the team with 49 steals.
+He shot .766 from the foul line, which ranked 12th in the conference.
+Hughes posted five steals vs. Indiana had 25 in UW's last 12 games and led the team with 49 steals.
 His 1.78 steals per game in Big Ten play ranked fourth.
 Hughes ranked 16th in the conference in scoring (12.1 ppg) and scored a season-high 22 points against San Diego.
 Trevon played a career-high 41 minutes against Minnesota.
 He tied a career-high six rebounds against Green Bay, Penn State and Illinois.
 He also scored 21 points and pulled down five boards at Indiana.